ckeditor/ckeditor5/docs/features/image-upload.md

 ### CKBox

+CKBox is the most complete solution for not just image upload but also file management in CKEditor 5.

-CKBox is a modern file uploader with a clean interface, automatic support for responsive images, and top-notch UX.
+It is a modern file uploader with a clean interface, automatic support for responsive images, and top-notch UX.

 {@img assets/img/ckbox.png 1067 CKBox, modern file upload and management tool with native CKEditor 5 integration}